-We spoke with teens after their high school days to see what their parents said to them about smoking pot — and whether or not they listened.
+We spoke with teens just fresh out of high school to see what their parents said to them about smoking pot — and whether or not they listened.

 Stop the hard sell?

 Parents who simply proclaim, “You’d better not smoke pot!” aren’t necessarily setting their kids up to become future pot smokers.
-But they are closing the door on real communication, which teens appreciate — even though it can be hard for Mom and Dad at times.
+They are, however, closing the door on real communication, which teens appreciate — even though it can be hard for Mom and Dad at times.
 In order to have an effective education about any important issues with teens, you need to talk, listen and talk again.
 Many times over.

 Kim is a 20-year-old student at Sonoma State University, and she recalls how her parents spoke to her about the subject.